Transformation Intelligence Engine

 0–30 nobody's role shifts.
 40–60 some experts lose ground.
 70–100 the new system redefines who's valuable.

-How clearly leadership has communicated what replaces the old way — the new process, owner and success criteria.
+How clearly leadership has communicated what replaces the old way.
 Low clarity is the #1 silent killer of adoption.

 Nobody knows the new wayCrystal clear, documented, owned